AU-Master-Thesis/thesis/sections/4-results/scenarios.typ

 // The tracking factor $f_t$ is set to $0.5$ to test the impact of the tracking factor on a single robot in a complex environment.

 #figure(
-  std-block(todo[Screen of environment after global planning]),
+  // std-block(todo[Screen of environment after global planning]), std-block(
+    width: 80%,
+    block(
+      clip: true,
+      pad(
+        x: -8mm,
+        y: -0.2mm,
+        image("../../figures/img/solo-gp.png")
+      )
+    )
+  ),
   caption: [
     Screenshot of the complex maze-like environment.
-The robot#sr has just spawned in the bottom-left corner, and its #acr("RRT*") pathfinding has just finished.
-The path it is expected to take is shown as a faint red line #inline-line(stroke: theme.maroon.lighten(50%) + 3pt) across the corridors of the map.
+The robot#sg has just spawned in the bottom-left corner, and its #acr("RRT*") pathfinding has just finished.
+The path it is expected to take is shown as a faint red line #inline-line(stroke: theme.green.lighten(50%) + 2pt) across the corridors of the map.
 Here the tracking factors have been enabled.
   ]
 )<f.scenarios.solo-gp>